-To pave the way for the high-temperature application of h-diamond, the temperature dependence of carrier mobility is examined.
-Carrier mobility typically follows a power-law relationship with temperature, \textit{i.e.}, $\mu\propto T^{-\alpha}$, if the scattering mechanism remains unchanged.
-However, as shown in Fig.~\ref{fig:mob-temp}(a), the temperature dependence of carrier mobility of h-diamond cannot be well described using the power law with a single exponent $\alpha$ within 150--700~K, suggesting a transition in the predominant scattering mechanism.
-Since h-diamond is a nonpolar semiconductor, deformation potential scattering is expected to play a crucial role, which can be induced by either acoustic or optical phonons.
-In order to elucidate the contributions of different phonon modes to carrier scattering, we define a function of phonon energy $\hbar\omega$ as
+To pave the way for the high-temperature application of h-diamond, we examined the temperature dependence of its carrier mobility.
+Phonon-limited carrier mobility typically follows a power-law relationship with temperature, \textit{i.e.}, $\mu\propto T^{-\alpha}$, if the scattering mechanism remains unchanged.
+However, as shown in Fig.~\ref{fig:mob-temp}(a), the temperature dependence of carrier mobility in h-diamond cannot be well described by a single power-law exponent $\alpha$ over the range of 150--700~K, suggesting a transition in the predominant scattering mechanism, which will be analysed in the subsequent section.